postmodern/sketches/README.txt

 == FEATURES:

-* Spawn your choice of editor from IRB.
+* Spawn an editor of your choosing from IRB.
 * Automatically reload your code as it changes.

 == INSTALL: